rajeshvkothari/oom/Internal/NEW_GIN_README.md

   - **Builtin-workflow**
       ----------------

-	 - Create three AWS VMs in the Ohio region with names as follows:
+	 - Create three AWS VMs in the Ohio region with names as follows use the following specifications and SSH it using putty by using cciPrivateKey:

 	    ```sh
 	     VM1 Name: Bonap Server
          VM2 Name: ric Server
          VM3 Name: nonrtric Server
-        ```

-	   And use the following specifications and SSH it using putty by using cciPrivateKey:

-  	    ```sh
          Image: ubuntu-18.04
          Instance Type: t2.2xlarge
          KeyPair : cciPublicKey